 - Introduction to City Tour

-There are several vendors selling similar dishes such as pork or shrimp noodles soup, seafood, spicy salad and stir-fries and wok-prepared plates, so for the best eats, look for stalls that have the most customers.
-Dishes worth trying are for example:
+There are several vendors selling similar dishes such as pork or shrimp noodle soups, seafood, spicy salads and stir-fried and wok-prepared dishes.
+So, for the best eats, look for stalls that have the most customers.
+Dishes worth trying include:

 Kao mok kai – Steamed yellow spicy rice with chicken

 Kaomun kai tod – Deep-fried chicken with rice